tracim/tracim/docs/development/misc/create_new_app.md

 ```
 Set the color of your choice.

-### Create a script to place the app in frontend
+### Create a script to copy the app in frontend

-Create a script to copy your entry point (bundled if required) to the folder frontend/dist/app.
+Create a script to copy the entry point (bundled if required) to the folder frontend/dist/app.
 The file in frontend/dist/app must be named example.app.optimized.js
 **frontend_app_example/build_app.sh**
 ```bash